joellepfernandez/algorithm_resources/coding_questions/multiple_pointers/averagePair/README.md

 # Question

-Write a function that given a sorted array of integers and a target average, determine if there is a pair of value in the array where the average of the pair equals the target average.
+Write a function that given a sorted array of integers and a target average, determine if there is a pair of values in the array where the average of the pair equals the target average.

 ## Restrictions